ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 * Give the key pair name a name of your choice (i.e client-server-key), select **RSA** as the key pair type and **.pem** as the key file format then click on **Create key pair**.

+* The key pair will be donwloaded to the Downloads folder on your computer.

 * Click on the Launch Instance button.

 * On the EC2 Dashboard, click on the Instances tab to display all the Instances on your AWS console.